COMPONENTS OF THE POLICY

 - For Opt-Out days: All blouses and tops shall NOT reveal any cleavage and/or midriff.
 Tank tops and undershirts are not appropriate for school.
 All shorts shall be worn at knee length or longer (see Uniform Bottom description).

 - ID cards MUST be worn to school daily.
 IDs must be worn on the upper torso, not on the shirtsleeve or hem of the uniform shirt.
 Teachers will inform VPs of non-compliant (NO ID) students; NO ID students forfeit their free time at both recess and lunch.
-NO ID students should report to the Time-Out area in the courtyard at recess.
+NO ID students should report to the Time-Out area in the courtyard or VP benches at recess.
 At this time, NO ID students may request a Lunch Waiver to eat wiki or lunch that day.
 The detention can be canceled if the student purchases or finds his/her ID card.
 The student should show their new or found ID card to the VP in charge at recess.

 - Student Planner & Hall Pass – The planner contains the school bell schedule, hall pass, campus map, SY calendar, support information for math, social studies, science and English, Academic vocabulary translations in Tagalog and Ilokano, Vision and Mission translations in Tagalog, Ilokano and Samoan, areas to keep track of homework assignments and due dates.
 The Hall Pass privilege should not be abused.
 Students should make every effort to use the restroom and to see their counselor or Administrator during recess or lunch since there is a break before and after each class period.